robinzimmer1989/jam-cms/README.md

 - WordPress familiar user interface
 - Major improvements like header, footer or menu editing
 - Speed of a React application
-- Previews are built-in
+- Previews are built-in because front- and backend components are the same
 - Fast build times (~ 1 minute)
 - Clients can't break a site by adding unsupported features (i.e. plugin)

-For developers
+For developers:

 - Optimized development workflow
 - Build an entire website in just a couple of hours